-“A lot of people think that getting rabbits for first time pets are super easy because it’s not a cat or a dog and because they don’t require vaccines,” Alex explains.
+“A lot of people think that getting rabbits for first-time pets are super easy because it’s not a cat or a dog, and they don’t require vaccines,” Alex explains.

 Alex recommends doing plenty of research before deciding on the right pet for your situation.

 Myth #3: Rabbits are clean animals that don’t need to be groomed.

 If we’re looking at dogs, for example – a beagle’s grooming needs are much different than an Afghan hound.
 The same is true for rabbits.
 Some breeds, like the Angora rabbit, have very long fur that needs to be maintained regularly.
 It’s not uncommon for rabbits to go in for regular grooming sessions, especially because rabbit skin is delicate and can easily be hurt.